Astronomy

 - "The James Webb Space Telescope (JWST) is a large, infrared-optimized space telescope, scheduled for launch in 2013.
 JWST will find the first galaxies that formed in the early Universe, connecting the Big Bang to our own Milky Way Galaxy."

-- Kepler Mission
+- Kepler and K2

 - "The Kepler Mission, NASA Discovery mission #10, is specifically designed to survey our region of the Milky Way galaxy to discover hundreds of Earth-size and smaller planets in or near the habitable zone and determine how many of the billions of stars in our galaxy have such planets."
 Website provided by NASA.